-Before you install a FIPS version of software on a controller that is currently running a non-FIPS version of the software, you must reset the configuration to the factory default or you will not be able to login to the CLI or WebUI.
+Before you install a FIPS version of software on a controller that is currently running a non-FIPS version of the software, you must reset the configuration to the factory default or you cannot login to the CLI or WebUI.
 Do this by running the write erase command just prior to rebooting the controller.
 This is the only supported method of moving from non-FIPS software to FIPS software.